 Some species tunnel around just beneath the root while others will go straight for the buds and shoots.
 There they will stay for two years before pupating and then crawling out as adults.

 Peachtree borers are included in this group.

 Food for Caterpillars

-- Vegetables – vegetables in the Nightshade (especially pepper and tomato plants) and Cruciferae families are popular caterpillar plants, but they will chew on vining plants as well as root vegetables.
+- Vegetables – vegetables in the Nightshade (peppers, tomato plants, eggplants, etc.) and crucifers are popular caterpillar plants.
+They will also chew on vining plants as well as root vegetables.

 - Fruits – apples, peach, plum, peppers, and many others.
 The tomato fruitworm caterpillar feeds on the tomato fruit.

 - Grasses – grass includes all cereal crops like rye and oat as well as beans such as soybean.
 Cutworms do the most damage to these crops.

 - Bark and Twigs – their diet also includes all manner of trees and shrubs.

 Wax Moth Caterpillars can kill an entire beehive.
 They’ll also eat the skins of bees and chew on beeswax.

 Additionally, some feed on animal waste such as owl pellets and feces in birds’ nests, as well as the skin of dead mice and birds.